Grow-with-Open-Source/Notebook/CONTRIBUTING.md

 # Welcome to CONTRIBUTING.md

 Hey there, fellow Developer !!!...
-I happy see, hyped about make your *, probably,* first contribution to this open source repo.
+I am happy to see and hyped about making your *, probably,* first contribution to this open-source repo.
 I heartily welcome you to your journey in open source contribution.
 I hope you have fun learning and teaching at the same time.
-For the **Notebook**, most of the contribution done will be related to the content writing like blogs, tip & trick, tech update, various documentation, etc.
+For the **Notebook**, most of the contribution will be related to content writing like blogs, tips & tricks, tech updates, various documentation, etc.

 ## Setting up Environment

-Before you even start working on your content writing, make sure you've got the right environment installed to build the project locally...
-As this project based on Jekyll[^1] framework that is built upon `Ruby`.
-We need `Ruby`, `Bundler` and `jekyll` framework to build and test within local systems.
-The installation process is different from platform to platform, so make sure you following the instruction properly.
+Before you even start working on your content writing, make sure you've got the right environment installed to build the project locally.
+As this project is based on Jekyll[^1] framework that is built upon `Ruby`.
+We need `Ruby`, `Bundler`, and `jekyll` frameworks to build and test within local systems.
+The installation process is different from platform to platform, so make sure you follow the instructions properly.

 ### For Ubuntu: